-RStudio Server Pro v1.2 and above is able to launch interactive and batch jobs on different backend services such as Kubernetes.
+RStudio Server Pro v1.2 and above (now RStudio Workbench) is able to launch interactive and batch jobs on different backend services such as Kubernetes.
 These jobs run on Docker images that can be modified by your organization.
-See Using Docker images with RStudio Server Pro, Launcher, and Kubernetes, or contact firstname.lastname@example.org to learn more.
+See Using Docker images with RStudio Workbench, Launcher, and Kubernetes, or contact firstname.lastname@example.org to learn more.

 Tips and best practices

 - Avoid frequent reads/writes to Docker containers for performance reasons.
 Instead, bake in versions of R, Python, packages, and drivers so they are not installed at runtime.